Economics (Thesis) (M.A.) (45 credits)

 Program Description

-The Master of Arts in Economics focuses on Economics.
+The Master of Arts in Economics (Thesis) offers training in economics.
+It focuses on economic theory,

 Course | Title | Credits |